enel-gdh-educational/katacoda-scenarios/docker/part3/step3a.md

 file for the project that you have just deployed in the previous steps

 You need to create the following resources:
-- volume containers
-- network
 - running containers
+- volumes
+- networks

-For each resources you have to add a new section in docker compose file.
+For each resource you have to add a new section in docker compose file.

-First create the configuration file in the root directory of project
+First create the configuration file in the root directory of project `project/step2c`.
+Move to root project:

+`cd project/step2c`

+then create an empty docker-compose

 `touch docker-compose.yml`{{execute}}

-then we add the following lines:
+then we add the following lines with visual text editor or `vim` (you can find this configuration also in the file `docker-compose-temp1.yml` in the root project directory:

 ```
-version: "3.9"
+version: "2.2"
 services:
   dockerchurn:
     build: .